Fiat Industrial sees CNH merger as more expensive than planned

-MILAN (Reuters) - Italian truck and tractor maker Fiat Industrial FI.MI Chairman Sergio Marchionne said on Wednesday he sees an all-paper share swap merger with its CNH CNH.N as being more expensive than planned.
+MILAN, Oct 31 (Reuters) - Italian truck and tractor maker Fiat Industrial Chairman Sergio Marchionne said on Wednesday he sees an all-paper share swap merger with its CNH as being more expensive than planned.

 The plan, which aims to make the combined group’s stock more attractive to investors, was rejected by a committee of advisors to the CNH board in mid-October.